 - Obtain cardiac tissue samples for biopsy

-- Conduct an invasive electrophysiology study (EP), If there is an abnormal heart beat, to locate the origin of the arrhythmia and determine how best to treat it
+- Conduct an invasive electrophysiology study (EP), if your child has an abnormal heart-beat, to locate the origin of the arrhythmia and determine how best to treat it

 - Treat the heart problem (interventional catheterization)

-Advances in interventional cardiac catheterization have changed the diagnosis and treatment for children with congenital heart disease greatly over the past 10 years.
+Advances in interventional cardiac catheterization have improved outcomes for children with congenital heart disease greatly during the past 10 years.
 Corrective or therapeutic procedures can be performed during a catheterization to either complement a surgical procedure or treat a congenital or acquired heart defect without surgery.
-The Pediatric Heart Center at UC Davis Medical Center has the experience, technology and expertise needed to successfully treat the full range of congenital heart problems in children and young adults.
+Specialists in the Pediatric Heart Center at UC Davis Medical Center have the experience, technology and expertise needed to successfully treat the full range of congenital heart problems in children and young adults.